 Our success depends on our customers' confidence that we can provide reliable, consistently high-quality products, which also requires us to provide validated data to support our customers' use of our products.
 We believe that customers are likely to be sensitive to our products failing to meet the specifications shown on our data sheets.
 Our reputation and the public perception of our products and technologies may be impaired if our products fail to perform as expected or fail to meet applicable quality criteria, specifications or performance standards.
 If our products experience, or are perceived to experience, a material defect or error, this could result in loss or delay of sales, damaged reputation, diversion of development resources and increased insurance or warranty costs, any of which could harm our business.
 These risks may be amplified by our new product lines as we implement appropriate quality control criteria.
 We are reliant, to an extent, on customer feedback on the quality of our products, and it may take additional time for new products to meet the desired quality standards.
-Any defects or errors could also result in our inability to timely deliver products to our customers, which could cause disruptions to our customers or problems are resolved, any lingering concerns regarding our technology, product defects or performance standards could continue to result in lost sales, delayed market acceptance and damaged reputation, among other things.
+Any defects or errors could also result in our inability to timely deliver products to our customers, which could cause disruptions to our customers' ability to obtain results, narrowing the scope of the use of our products and ultimately hindering our or their success in relevant markets.
+Even after any underlying concerns or problems are resolved, any lingering concerns regarding our technology, product defects or performance standards could continue to result in lost sales, delayed market acceptance and damaged reputation, among other things.
 If problems in preparation or manufacture of a product, failure to meet required quality standards for that product or other product defects are not discovered before such product is released to our customers, we may be subject to adverse legal or regulatory actions, including halting of manufacturing and distribution, restrictions on our operations, civil sanctions (including monetary sanctions), and criminal actions.
-In addition, such problems subject us to other litigation claims, including claims from our customers for reimbursement of the cost of lost our having to refund or replace the products in question.
+In addition, such problems or failures subject us to other litigation claims, including claims from our customers for reimbursement of the cost of lost or damaged materials.
+Our customers also require specific and adequate information regarding our products and their uses, and any inaccuracies in this information could lead to products being sold for the wrong uses and may result in our having to refund or replace the products in question.
 Any of the above problems may adversely affect our reputation, business, financial condition and results of operations.

-We must develop new products and enhance existing products, adapt to significant technological and innovative changes and respond to introductions of new products by competitors in order to remain competitive.
+We must develop and acquire new products and services and enhance existing products and services, adapt to significant technological and innovative changes and respond to introductions of new products by competitors in order to remain competitive.